How we raise puppies

 Since many of our puppies have to be crated whilst travelling to their new homes (if they fly or travel by ferry for example), it’s important to us to accustom them to both crates and travel as much as possible.

 By Week 7, the pups all have a very strong whistle recall.
 This has been created gradually by blowing their recall whistle before each meal.
-(We use an Acme 212.)
+(We use an Acme 212 but pups quickly adapt to different whistles if new homes use other pitches.)

 The pups learn very early that the whistle ‘means’ food.
 Early learning is very powerful.